SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 1. Ensure the bot has write access to the GitHub repository.
 2. Create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the following minimal permissions:
-  - _public_repo_ since our repository is public.
+  a. _public_repo_ since our repository is public.
-  - _read:org_ so that the pull request feature is able to read members of the organization.
+  b. _read:org_ so that the pull request feature is able to read members of the organization.
 This way only PRs emerging from members trigger jobs (this is namely the default for the GitHub [pull request build feature](https://www.jetbrains.com/help/teamcity/pull-requests.html#Bitbucket+Cloud+Pull+Requests)).

 Of course a proper SSH setup is also required so that main and configuration repositories can be properly pulled by the continuous integration server.